NilsNiggemann/PMFRG.jl/README.md

 Solution,saved_values = SolveFRG(Par,MainFile = mainFile ,CheckpointDirectory = flowpath,method = DP5(),VertexCheckpoints = [],CheckPointSteps = 3 )
 ```
 For further options, the documentation of `SolveFRG` or `NumericalParams` can be helpful.
 Note that if no `MainFile` is specified, then no output is written.
+### Beyond oneloop FRG
+If no further specification is made, the standard oneloop implementation will be used.
+In most cases, the oneloop approximation should be appropriate.
+The Twoloop implementation can be used via specifying the parameters with the additional argument `Params(System,TwoLoop();kwargs...)`.
 ## Usage on SLURM Clusters
 To start a run on a cluster, we need both a batch script which requests the required resources and a job-script that runs the calculation.
 An example is found in the file ´Example/Slurm_example.jl´ in this repository.
 Since Julia ignores everything after `#`, we can also place the batch script and the job script in the same file.
 To run a job array with indices `1-10`, we only need to run `sbatch --array=1-10 Example/Slurm_example.jl` in the cluster's terminal on the login node.
 The indices of the job array are passed as arguments, so they can be accessed via `i_arg = parse(Int, ARGS[1])`.